HOME » About our business » FD » FD Joint Training Program and Thematic Training

 Lecturer:

-First-year education is expected to facilitate a smooth transition from high school to university and strengthen motivation for learning.
-In recent years, with the accelerated transformation of society such as the further progress of information technology and the accompanying diversification of academic abilities and learning skills of new students, the number of students who cannot adapt to university learning is increasing.
-Therefore, it is necessary for first-year education to consider learning design based on an accurate understanding of the problems faced by current students.
+First-year education is expected to ensure a smooth transition from high school to university and strengthen motivation to learn.
+In recent years, the number of students who are unable to adapt to university learning has been increasing due to the acceleration of social changes such as the further progress of information technology, and the accompanying diversification of the academic abilities and learning skills of those who enroll.
+For this reason, it is necessary to think about the design of learning in first-year education based on an accurate understanding of the problems that current students face in learning.

 Schedule: